Surgery Scheduling

 Your surgery preparation obligations

-Your pet must not eat or drink after the evening meal the night before surgery.
+Follow the instructions you are given for your planned surgery.
+Generally, your pet must not eat or drink after the evening meal the night before surgery.
 If your surgery is a spay, and your pet is in heat, notify us immediately because the heat increases the possibility of complications considerably, along with the cost of the spay.

 Your after surgery obligations